Azure-Samples/azure-search-dotnet-samples/quickstart-semantic-ranking/README.md

 page_type: sample
 languages:
   - csharp
-name: C# semantic ranking with Azure AI Search
+name: "Quickstart: Semantic ranking in Azure AI Search using C#"
 description: |
   This code sample provides the syntax for semantic ranking.
 It demonstrates an approach for adding a semantic configuration to a search index and query parameters to a query.
 products: